Here is the summary of our 2019 sailing season with a rundown of our route, followed by a cost review.

 This was our 6th season in the Med; we’ve recorded our spend across each of them, allowing us to establish realistic budgets for ourselves.

-Our grocery spend stays fairly constant over the years.
+Our grocery spending stays fairly constant over the years.
 Tunisia was incredibly cheap for groceries.
-Fresh fruit and veg in the markets was little more than 1 euro per kilo.
+Fresh fruit and veg in the markets were little more than 1 euro per kilo.
 We stocked up on dried goods and filled the freezer with fresh tuna.

-The low prices of Tunisia were offset by the higher prices in France, particularly around the tourist areas such as Nice and Antibes, even with Italy just a few miles away.
+However, the low prices of Tunisia were offset by the higher prices in France.
+This was very evident around the tourist areas such as Nice and Antibes, despite Italy being just a few miles away.
 For example, a kilo of onions had risen from approx 1 euro in Italy to 3 euros in France.
 As we moved west along the coast, prices reduced and we found the outdoor markets to be an economical place to shop, as well as being hugely social.

 Spain was similar to Italy in terms of grocery, beer and wine costs.

-These are our everyday costs – gas, electric fees when in marinas, toiletries, household products and general consumables.
+These are our everyday costs such as gas, electric fees when in marinas, toiletries, household products, and general consumables.
 I’ve also bundled clothes and shoes into this group.

-Our gas costs remained low, helped largely by using an electric hotplate over the winter as we had an all inclusive fee in the winter marina.
-Using solar and a travel kettle keeps gas usage down too as well as some tentative steps towards using our pressure cooker more.
+Our gas costs remained low, helped largely by using an electric hotplate over the winter due to having an all-inclusive fee in the winter marina.
+Using solar and a travel kettle kept gas usage down too as well as some tentative steps towards using our pressure cooker more.

 Boat costs decreased this year with fewer breakages and the delaying of any major jobs until our planned refit in 2020.

 The largest expense (£600) was the replacement of our hot water tank, which decided to become an ornamental fountain in April.